COVID-19 FAQs: Unemployment Insurance Benefits

 - Call the UI Claims Support line at 1-800-300-5616, available from 8 a.m. to 12 noon (Pacific time), Monday through Friday, except state holidays.

 The best way to reopen a claim is by logging in to your Benefits Program Online account and using UI Online.
-If you certified for benefits within the last 120 days, you can continue certifying on your current claim.
-You don’t need to certify for weeks you worked, select the week you became unemployed or had your hours reduced.
+If you certified for benefits within the last 30 days, you can continue certifying on your current claim.
+You need to certify for past weeks that you worked before you can certify for new weeks of unemployment.

 You must be able to and available for work to collect benefits.
 If you don’t meet this requirement, we will follow up with you to see if you’re eligible.
 Once your claim is reopened, you must certify every two weeks to receive benefits.

 Some of the most common status updates are:

 - Paid – You met all eligibility requirements for receiving payment.